 Bluegrass Band Rhythm Workshop, 2:00 – 3:30 pm: Pre-registration $10 (please contact Amber at 775/738-7508 to pre-register).
 Blending instruments and sound into a musical ensemble; ideal for bands, sound designers, DJs and anyone wanting to tighten the mix of their musical performance when working with others.
 Discount of $15 offered for workshop and concert!

 Concert at 7:00 pm: Tickets are $20 general admission, $15 for students, seniors, Western Folklife Center members and workshop participants; $5 for children age 12 and under.
-Advance tickets available at the Western Folklife Center Gift Shop, 501 Railroad Street, or by calling 775/738-7508.
+Advance tickets were available at the Western Folklife Center Gift Shop, 501 Railroad Street, or by calling 775/738-7508.

 About the Band: